 As for your school’s tuition being a marketing tool, remember that a marketing tool is anything that draws someone to find out more information about your school.
 If you disclose it too quickly, without showing the academic advantages your school has to offer, as well as touring parents and guardians through your school to experience the faith-filled environment in which their children will achieve to their potential, you’ve lost an opportunity for developing a relationship with parents and guardians even before their child becomes a part of your student body.

 Any “big-ticket” purchase requires a personal conversation – just remember the last time you purchased a vehicle.
 Let’s use a $25,000 car for example.
 If you would pay for that car (with no interest) over five years, your cost would be $5,000 per year.
-Most elementary school tuitions haven’t crossed that threshold yet, but many high schools have.
+Elementary school tuitions are near that point, and many high schools are now double that amount!
 Yet, schools still insist on sending invoices to parents rather than sitting down with them and reviewing payment options and management opportunities (like scrip or other fundraising account credits).